icl-utk-edu/papi/src/components/cuda/README.md

 ```

 ## Known Limitations
 * Exposing counters on machines that have NVIDIA GPUs with CCS >= 7.0 is done via the Pefworks API.
 This API vastly expands the number of possible counters from roughly a few hundred to over 140,000 per GPU.
-Due to this, the PAPI utility `utils/papi_native_avail` make take a few minutes to run (as much as 2 minutes per GPU).
+Due to this, the PAPI utility `utils/papi_native_avail` may take a few minutes to run (as much as 2 minutes per GPU).
 If the output from `utils/papi_native_avail` is redirected to a file, it may appear as if it has "hung"; however, give it time and it will complete.
 ***

 ## FAQ